Nordgedanken/intellij-autohotkey/README.md

 - Syntax highlighting (under construction; no error checking available currently)
 - Run configurations
 - Quick documentation
 - More to come in the future...

+Dependencies:

+- Archive Browser plugin (for documentation assistance)

 <p><i>Note: This plugin is under development and does not have a stable release yet.
 Please report any issues to the plugin's <a href="https://github.com/Nordgedanken/intellij-autohotkey/issues">GitHub page</a>.</i></p>
 <!-- Plugin description end -->

 <!-- [![Plugin Screenshot][product-screenshot]](https://plugins.jetbrains.com/plugin/13945-autohotkey-language) -->

-## Dependency on other plugins
-This plugin requires the [Archive Browser](https://plugins.jetbrains.com/plugin/9491-archive-browser) plugin as a dependency in order to process Ahk documentation files.
-The IDE will allow you to install the dependency automatically when you try to install this plugin.

 <!-- GETTING STARTED -->
 ## Getting Started